saleone/i-decline/README.md

 * Opera has built-in support for user scripts from version 8.

 ## License
-iDecline is released under the terms of [MIT license](./LICENSE.md).
+Lll versions of iDecline are released under the terms of [GNU GENERAL PUBLIC LICENSE Version 3](./LICENSE.md).